 The basic structure of the program will be to set upfront criteria to allow implementers to be approved for participation through an existing program administrator.
-Examples of these criteria may include such things as building type, end-use/project type, number of years in business, licenses and certifications, demonstrated ability to complete energy efficiency projects, and/or other criteria.
+Examples of these criteria may include such things as building type, end-use/project type, forecasted net peak savings amounts, number of years in business, licenses and certifications, demonstrated ability to complete energy efficiency projects, and/or other criteria.
 Interested program implementers would submit appropriate information to be reviewed for approval by the program administrator.
 Once approved, implementers would be able to begin energy efficiency upgrades and project submissions, according to processes established by the program administrator.

 Then, project-level energy savings will be paid for based on the TSB delivered by the project, discounted to account for program administration costs, and adjusted to include a "kicker" for peak and net peak savings delivered in June through September of 2022 and 2023.
-Payment to implementers will be based on measured TSB and will be made in accordance with rules outlined in the NMEC Rulebook2 and processes set by the program administrator.
+Payment to implementers will be based on measured TSB and will be made in accordance with rules outlined in the NMEC Rulebook and processes set by the program administrator.

 This program should be designed to achieve net peak savings that are incremental to the energy efficiency goals adopted in D.21-09-037.
 Program administrators will develop program requirements to ensure that eligible projects are targeted to deliver savings at net peak times.
-Program administrators will implement compensation structures designed to encourage implementers to achieve specific amounts of measured net peak savings across the implementer's project portfolio, with performance payment penalties or bonuses applied to that threshold.
+Each implementer approved for participation will need to commit to achieve a certain amount of net peak savings across their project portfolio, with performance payment penalties or bonuses applied to that threshold.